GUSOM Fourth Year Requirements:

 - Four weeks of Emergency Medicine, including ACLS certification.
-Please note that per the Emergency Medicine Clerkship Director: For those students interested in pursuing Emergency Medicine, it is more than acceptable for the student to do their EM clerkship in either the 1st or 2nd block of the year.
-Please also note the EMED AY13-14 calendar and syllabus which includes mandatory attendance at certain times of the clerkship.
+Per the Emergency Medicine Clerkship Director, students interested in pursuing Emergency Medicine can do their EM clerkship in either the 1st or 2nd block of the year.
+Please also note the EMED AY15-16 calendar and syllabus which includes mandatory attendance at certain times of the clerkship.

 - Twenty-four weeks of electives of the student's choice, up to four weeks of which can be used for Step 2 CK or CS board study.
-All electives require advance approval, from the appropriate Department Chair or Division Chief and the Office of Medical Education.
+All electives require advance approval from the appropriate Department Chair/Division Chief and the Office of Medical Education.